The cost of eating healthy

 Remaining monthly funds after the rent represents funds available for food and basic expenses, such as: heat, hydro, childcare, transportation, clothing, eye care, dental care, and personal care.

-2023: Cost of Eating Healthy, Income Scenarios
+2024: Cost of Eating Healthy, Income Scenarios

-Scenario 1 - Ontario Works, family of Four |
+Scenario 1 - Ontario Works, family of four |

 |